pyjamabrah/pyjamabrah/content/products/embedded-engineering/index.md

             type: "video"
           - chapter: "Next"
             type: "video"
+        - section: "aarch64 Bare-metal Programming (ARM-A 102)"
+          id: "a-102"
+          description: "A short course on programming the ARM-A Class CPU (aarch64 based Cortex-A72) from scratch using the Raspberry Pi 4B as the platform."
+          open: "open"
+          chapters:
+          - chapter: "Introduction and Essentials"
+            type: "title"
+          - chapter: "Course Introduction"
+            type: "video"
+            preview: "fshT_XGmIXE"
+          - chapter: "Repository and documentation"
+            type: "video"
+          - chapter: "Tour of Hardware Components"
+            type: "video"
+          - chapter: "Operating system as development environment"
+            type: "video"
+          - chapter: "System on Chip (SoC) and Boot Flow"
+            type: "title"
+          - chapter: "What is System on Chip (SoC)"
+            type: "video"
+          - chapter: "More lectures are being recorded and will be added soon."
         - section: "System Components - MMU/SMMU"
           id: "system-components"
           description: "A Course dedicated to understand the concepts of Virtual memory and the hardware components that enable it - the Memory Management Unit (MMU) and the System Memory Management Unit (SMMU)."